 LAPP is a high energy physics laboratory located in Annecy le vieux, 50kms from Geneva.
-The lab was founded in 1976 by Marcel Vivargent and is one of the 18 laboratories of IN2P3 (Institut de Physique Nucléaire et de Physique des Particules), institute of CNRS (Centre National de la Recherche Scientifique).
-It is also a member of Université de Savoie.
+The laboratory was founded in 1976 and is one of the 19 laboratories of IN2P3 (Institut de Physique Nucléaire et de Physique des Particules), institute of CNRS (Centre National de la Recherche Scientifique).
+LAPP is joint research facility of the University Savoie Mont Blanc (USMB) and the CNRS.
 Close to 150 people are working at LAPP: researchers, professors, support staff, students and visiting scientists.
-They work in close contact with phenomenologist teams from LAPTH, a theory laboratory hosted in the same building.
-The location of the laboratory – 50 km from CERN – makes LAPP an ideal place for people willing to contribute to LHC physics.
-An international center for high energy physics (CIPHEA) has been set-up to develop collaborations on the themes accessible with LHC.
+Research carried out at LAPP aims at understanding the elementary particles and the fundamental interactions between them as well as exploring the connections between the infinitesimally small and the unbelievably big.

-update on Thursday 20 May 2010
+update on Thursday 9 March 2017